CrendKing/mpv-twitch-chat/README.md

 Note that since subtitle is text-based only, all Twitch emotes are shown as text.

+The API this script uses to get the chat data is undocumented and not intended for public use, [according to Twitch](https://discuss.dev.twitch.tv/t/getting-chat-messages-on-new-api/26176).
+It could change or be broken at any moment, and there is no guarantee from the author.
+Use at your own risk.

 ## Features

 * Configurable to show commenter's name.